superloopnetwork/superloop/README.md

  dns-server 8.8.8.8
 ```
 Look at 'ip dhcp pool DATA'.
 The next line of config has an indentation. superloop is inteligent enough to render the remaining 3 lines of configs without having to include it into the audit_filter.

-This will set the system path of superloop to '/root/superloop'.
-If you have superloop installed in another directory, change the path accordingly.

 Now that I have explained the basic operations, onto the fun stuff!